 Questions to ask your doctor

-- Can I decline an amniocentesis if my doctor recommends it?
+- Can I decline an amniocentesis or other tests even if my doctor recommends them?

 - Is learning about a birth defect or genetic abnormality helpful information before the baby is born?

 - Do I need to fast before any routine pregnancy tests?